Definition and treatments for neurogenic claudication

-Neurogenic claudication is a group of symptoms that is commonly associated with spinal stenosis (narrowing of the spinal canal).
-This condition commonly develops in the lumbar (lower) region of the spine.
-Numbness, tingling and muscle weakness are other symptoms of spinal stenosis and often accompany neurogenic claudication.
+Neurogenic claudication is a group of symptoms that are commonly associated with spinal stenosis (narrowing of the spinal canal).
+This condition commonly develops in the lumbar (lower) region of the spine, and the symptoms include:

 Neurogenic conditions originate in the nervous system, while the Latin word “claudication” literally means “limping.”
 Neurogenic claudication, therefore, is defined as limping that is accompanied by pain and cramping in the lower back, buttocks, hips and legs.
 These symptoms may follow periods of walking or standing, and can also occur while coughing.

 This condition is a classic symptom of lumbar stenosis, or a narrowing of the lower region of the spine.
 A number of conditions can cause the spinal canal and nerve spaces to narrow, and the spinal nerves or the spinal cord itself to become compressed, including:

 - Bone spurs